cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 draft: false
 weight: 300
 ---
-A Cloudify Manager is a compute host that the Cloudify Management service runs on.
+A Cloudify Manager is a compute host on which the Cloudify Management service runs.

 ## Installation Methods

 There are two ways of creating a Cloudify Manager.
-You can either start a preconfigured Cloudify Manager image or bootstrap your own Cloudify Manager on an existing compute host.
+You can either [start a preconfigured Cloudify Manager image](#starting-a-cloudify-manager-from-an-image) or [bootstrap your own Cloudify Manager](#bootstrapping-a-cloudify-manager) on an existing compute host.

 Starting a Cloudify Manager requires that you already have set up the infrastructure (VM, network, etc) on which to run the Cloudify Manager.